-Prior to joining PARC, Mandana worked as a scientist and a Ruth L. Kirschstein National Research Service Award fellow of the National Cancer Institute at Lawrence Berkeley National Laboratory (LBNL), where she developed microenvironmental probes and physiologically-relevant 3D micro-electromechanical systems for diagnosis and monitoring of metastatic cancer subsets.
-She also led the LBNL Early Career Scientists Society and initiated new research directions on high-performance biosensors, as part of the biosciences strategic planning.
-Her postdoctoral work at Fred Hutchinson Cancer Research Center on the development and preclinical characterization of an optical probe for intraoperative imaging (a.k.a.
-Tumor Paint) and a multiplexed drug delivery system were commercialized through startups, where she was involved as scientific co-founder and engineering advisor.
+Prior to joining PARC, Mandana worked as a scientist and a National Research Service Award fellow of the National Cancer Institute at Lawrence Berkeley National Laboratory (LBNL), where she developed microenvironmental probes and physiologically relevant 3D micro-electromechanical systems (MEMS) for diagnosis and monitoring of metastatic breast cancers.
+She also led the LBNL Early Career Scientists Society and initiated new research directions as part of the biosciences strategic planning.
+Her postdoctoral work at Fred Hutchinson Cancer Research Center, Tumor Paint for precise brain cancer demarcation and a drug delivery technology to improve cancer drug development process, have both proceeded to human clinical trials.

-Dr. Veiseh's Ph.D. studies in Materials Science and Engineering and Nanotechnology at University of Washington focused on developing cell-based sensors and hybrid systems for label-free analyte detection.
+Dr. Veiseh's Ph.D. studies in Materials Science & Engineering and Nanotechnology at University of Washington (UW) focused on development of surface chemical modification and cell-based biosensors, which were applied for label-free analyte detection through her Department of Energy-Advanced Light Source fellowship at LBNL and UC Berkeley.
 She holds BSc. and MSc. in Textile Chemistry Engineering from Tehran Polytechnic and Isfahan University of Technology with a focus on dye chemistry and fluorescent color-matching by neural networks.
-She has multidisciplinary publications, inventions, and awards including: ASME Global Congress on Nanoengineering for Medicine and Biology - Outstanding Paper Award; Jordyn Dukelow Fellowship in Pediatric Neuro-oncology Research; Department of Energy-Advanced Light Source fellowship; and Society of Women Engineers - Outstanding Graduate Award.
+She has multidisciplinary publications (garnering over 1100 citations), inventions, and awards including: ASME Global Congress on Nanoengineering for Medicine and Biology - Outstanding Paper Award; Jordyn Dukelow Fellowship in Pediatric Neuro-oncology Research; and Society of Women Engineers - Outstanding Graduate Award.

-In her free time, she enjoys outdoor family activities, swimming, and reading.
+Mandana enjoys outdoor family activities, swimming, music, and reading.